How to enhance fire safety of façades at high-rise buildings

 In this context, we should understand the current UK building regulations as specified in “Approved Document B Regulation 7(2) and requirement in Part B4: External fire spread”.
 This is applicable to all buildings over 18 m, it states “all materials which become part of an external wall or specified attachment, achieve class A2-s1,d0 or class A1, other than those exempted by regulation 7(3)”.

 In order to offer the highest possible fire safety protection, the façade system should meet Euroclass A2.
-For fire protection of the outer wall.
+For full fire protection of the outer wall system.

 Maximum fire safety for your facade projects

-Stamisol Safe One: The first façade breather membrane behind cladding in Euroclass A2-s1,d0
+Stamisol Safe One: High-performance façade breather membrane behind cladding in Euroclass A2-s1,d0

 You have any questions, need advice of our technical support team or like to receive documentation or samples?